 The fee for taking announced tests, quizzes, and unit examinations on a deferred basis because of unavoidable absence is $25.00; for a final examination, $50.00, nursing arts lab ($25); and clinical ($75).
 Even if a student makes up the lab or clinical during the first nine weeks of the term, he/she will be charged the make-up fee.
 Late examinations require specific authorization from the course instructor.

 Late Payment Fee – An additional fee of $150.00 is charged for tuition and fees that have not been paid by the first day of the quarter.
+Effective Summer II Quarter 2017 a late registration fee of $75.00 will be charged to students who register for courses after registration has closed.
+A reinstatement fee of $75.00 will be charged to students who resume classes after being dropped from their courses.

 Transcript Fee – Each graduate of the College is given one copy of his/ her transcript marked STUDENT COPY at no cost.
 Official transcripts will be sent directly to agencies only at the written request of a graduate for a fee of $10.00 (Cash, money order, or certified check).